elotl/kip/docs/troubleshooting.md

 kubectl create configmap kip-config --from-file=./provider.yaml --from-file=./cloudinit.yaml
 ```

-3. Add cloudinit.yaml as an item in the kip-config ConfigMap volume for virtual-kubelet:
+3. Add cloudinit.yaml as an item in the kip-config ConfigMap volume for kip:

 ```yaml
 spec: